 Amish carpenters build furniture based on orders.
 Each piece is handcrafted furniture.
 These are primarily custom-fitted depending on their customer specifications.
 The customer may have wood, finish, hardware, and upholstery options.
 As discussed earlier, the selection of the wood is vital depending on the piece of furniture.
 These Amish custom furniture makers pay close attention to every detail.

 One of the distinctions of Amish furniture makers is their joint-making.
-They never use nails and rarely, if ever, use joints or screws.
-Instead, they use joint-making techniques and high-quality wood glue to join pieces together.
-For all joinery techniques, Amish craftsmen use natural and food-grade glue.
+They rarely use nails and only utilize screws where they deem them necessary for added structural strength or on the plain back panels of casegoods that will be up against a wall.
+Most Amish furniture builders use joint-making techniques and high-quality wood glue to join pieces together and sometimes employ wood dowels as well.
 Here are three joinery techniques that woodworkers in Amish shops use:

 - Mortise and Tenon Joints: